 This tutorial will discuss, with an example, the basics of the git fetch command.
 By the end of reading this tutorial, you’ll be an expert at fetching code using the git fetch command.

 In most cases, when you’re working with Git you will have a local copy of a repository and a remote copy of a repository.
 The local copy of the repository is stored on your computer, while the remote copy is stored on another server.

 The remote repository will contain the master code for your project.
-When someone makes a change to a repository that they want everyone to see, they will push it to the remote repository which keeps track of the changes the developer has made to the code in the repo.
+When someone makes a change to a repository that they want everyone to see, they will push it to the remote repository.
+The remote repository keeps track of the changes all developers have made to the code in the repo.

 How the git fetch Command Works

-By default, the git fetch command fetches all branches and/or tags (which are collectively called “refs”), and any other data used to compile the histories of those changes.
+By default, the git fetch command fetches all branches and/or tags (which are collectively called “refs”).
+The fetch command also retrieves any other data used to compile the histories of those changes.
 The syntax for this command is as follows:

 git fetch origin

 When we run this command, a copy of our remote repository (located at “origin”) is downloaded and saved to our local machine.
 However, the local copy of our code has not yet been changed.

 This is the case because, unlike git pull, the git fetch command does not perform a merge operation on our code.

 We can see how this works by executing the git branch command.
 Suppose we have a demo repository with two branches.
 To retrieve a list of these branches, we can run the following command: